The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

 The scheme operates to withhold tax at source at the point of payment, thereby reducing the risk of a subsequent default by the sub-contractor.
-Although, if the sub-contractor can prove he has complied with his tax obligations, he is able to receive payments gross.
+Although if the sub-contractor can prove they have complied with their tax obligations, they are able to receive payments gross.

-The scheme has undergone regular changes since its inception and the current regime came into effect on 6 April 2007.
+The scheme has undergone regular changes since its inception and a new regime came into effect on 6 April 2007.